-Ironically, in the last 10 to 15 years there has been a conscious effort to preserve local and regional dialects in the German-speaking world.
+Ironically, in recent decades there has been a conscious effort to preserve local and regional dialects in the German-speaking world.
 Many news publications and works of poetry and literature have sprung up in dialect form.
 Even some dialects that had no real written form can now be seen in print.
 Singers and musical groups, from rock to traditional, have also released albums and songs in various German dialects.
 Many Austrians, Swiss, and Germans have a renewed pride in their own unique dialect.
 They see Hochdeutsch as useful and necessary, but they don’t want to see their own regional cultural identity fade into a uniform, bland sameness.

 Next | German Language

-Note: This article is based on a chapter in the book The German Way by Hyde Flippo.
+This page is based on a chapter in the book The German Way by Hyde Flippo.

 - When a Brötchen is a Bömmel – About the Berlin dialect – from the GW Expat Blog

 - German – from Berlin to Rural Hessen – More about German dialects – from the GW Expat Blog

 - Just When You Thought You Knew German – About the Swiss version of German – from the GW Expat Blog

 - Du and Sie – How to say “you” in German: friends and acquaintances